Zweih/qp/README.md

     - exact values: `value`
 - **existence check**
   - `has:field` — field must exist or be non-empty
-  - `not:field` — field must be missing or empty
+  - `no:field` — field must be missing or empty

 #### match types